shindigira/BarHawk/README.md

 - ...
 - ...

-# Tests
-Testing done in Jasmine/Karma.
-!!!!!
-Change this in future --> Coverage [80%]

 # Style Guide
-All code adheres to the [style guide](https://github.com/MKSBest/AsyncDrink/blob/master/_STYLE-GUIDE.md) which is based on the airbnb style guide.
+All code adheres to the [style guide](https://github.com/MKSBest/BarHawk/blob/master/_STYLE-GUIDE.md) which is based on the airbnb style guide.

 Contributing
 =========
 Thank you for taking interest in contributing!
-Please read our [CONTRIBUTING.md](https://github.com/MKSBest/AsyncDrink/blob/master/_CONTRIBUTING.md) and check out our current [issues](https://github.com/MKSBest/AsyncDrink/issues).
+Please read our [CONTRIBUTING.md](https://github.com/MKSBest/BarHawk/blob/master/CONTRIBUTING.md) and check out our current [issues](https://github.com/MKSBest/BarHawk/issues).

 Engineers
 ==========